A holiday in the valleys of Eastern Norway never gets boring or flat. Kickstart your planning of eventful days with the help of our expert's hints.

 The Olympic city of Lillehammer is located at the very southern end of the Gudbrandsdalen valley.
 The traditional wooden houses in main street of Storgata has many niche shops, restaurants and other cultural experiences.

 On the other side of the valley, the big thing is bobsleighs on wheels.
-There you will also find the fairy tale theme-based Hunderfossen Family Park with family-friendly accommodation alternatives.
+There you will also find the fairy tale theme-based Hunderfossen Adventure Park with family-friendly accommodation alternatives.

 The mountain of Muen is a good spot for a panoramic view of Rondane National Park.
 Spend the night at a hotel or camping of your choice at Ringebu or nearby.